amnesica/BelugaProject/doc/TROUBLESHOOTING.md

    In this case try execute `./run.sh load-db`.

-   The following error might appear if you don't specify a flightroute.csv file:

-   > ERROR: missing data for column "flight_route"
-   >
-   > CONTEXT: COPY flightroute_data, line 2: ""SAMPLE,EDDH-EDDF,1257415993"")

-   You can ignore this error if you don't have a flightroute.csv file.

 ### Running BelugaProject

    When Beluga Project is installed and is running go to `<system-prod-ip>:8090` in your browser.